salvatoreOm/AsyncWebScraper/README.md

 # URL Scraper

 A Django-based web scraping tool that processes requests in the background using Celery and Redis.
-Includes a REST API, simple UI, and supports deployment via Docker and Kubernetes.
+Includes a REST API, simple UI, and supports deployment via Docker and tried the best to do the bonus Kubernetes Part.

 ---